-- This course seamlessly integrates both in-person and online asynchronous sections.
-Students from either section are welcome to attend in-person classes and access recorded lectures at their own pace.
-In-person classes have proved to be the most efficient method of learning the material.
-Meanwhile, recorded lectures give you the flexibility to structure your academic commitments around other obligations, enabling a vital balance between family, work, and educational pursuits. - Important note: While almost all of this course may be taken asynchronously, you must be available inperson on campus for our midterm and the final exams scheduled by the university. - Students of both sections will share the same course website hosted on Brightspace.
+- This course will be delivered in-person.
+This means that lectures and tutorials will be in-person on campus. - Our course website is hosted on Brightspace.
 Students are required to be familiar with everything posted there.
-It is recommended to check our course website at least three times a week. - The instructors and TAs will be available during scheduled hours for in-person and online office hours to answer questions about course content and assignments.
+It is recommended to check our course website at least three times a week. - The instructor and TAs will be available during scheduled hours for in-person and online office hours to answer questions about course content and assignments.
 A list of teaching assistants and their contact/office hours information, together with room locations, will be posted once the course starts. - We will use Discord as our course forum.
 The forum is non-anonymous students will be required to use an alias that includes their first and last name, as listed on Brightspace.